Consensas/information-passport/docs/Technical.md

 * Non-creepy - minimize the potential for personal information leakage and the need for data centralization
 * Secure - obviously
+* Revokable - e.g. in the case of security breaches or fraudulently issued credentials
+* Localized / Internationalized - passports need to work across multiple cultures and languages
 * Minimalistic - define the least to do the job, and no more: for example, we do not define whether the mobile phone number of a Passport holder needs to be recorded
 * Open Ended - if you need a Passport system that requires e.g. a mobile phone number, it should be straight-forward to build on this standard
-* Paper Friendly -
+* Paper Friendly - an Information Passport should work as well by presenting a piece of paper as by doing something "digital"
-* Non-app - it should not require an app to be installed on
+* Non-app - it should not _require_ an app to be installed on a smart phone.
-* Data Entry
+  As per above, it should not even require a smart phone!
+  However, if there are app-based passport solutions / "wallets" (there are several underway) this standard will likely provide an excellent data source.
+* Data Entry - ideally, it would be simple to enter some sort of Passport identifier into a website, like you do with e.g. a Credit Card.